leochilds/typescript-starter/README.md

 1. Install Docker and the Dev Containers extension.
 2. Open the command palette and select **Dev Containers: Open Folder in Container...**.

-The container uses the `mcr.microsoft.com/devcontainers/typescript-node:0-22` image and runs `npm install` after creation.
+The container uses the `mcr.microsoft.com/devcontainers/base:0-ubuntu-22.04` image.
+It installs Node.js 22 via the devcontainer `node` feature before running `npm install`.

 ## Prerequisites